abhiaug87/TestingAssignment/README.md

 - Download the chrome driver version supported by your browser.
 Create a folder called "chromedriver" under "C:\Users\yourusername\AppData\Local\Temp" & add the chrome driver version in this folder for the web browser to initiate.
 Make sure you name it as "chromedriver.exe"

+- Create a blank file named "username.txt" under the "C:\Users\yourusername\AppData\Local\Temp" directory

 - Install Microsoft visual studio 2019 (community edition will do)

 - Install SpecFlow for visual studio

-- Clone the bitbucket repo to your local machine
+- Clone the github repo to your local machine

 - Open the .sln file using visual studio 2019